 The impact of poor air quality in the workplace

-Apart from damaging respiratory and circulatory systems, air pollution has been found to have negative cognitive effects on individuals.
+Apart from damaging respiratory and circulatory systems, air pollution has been found to have negative cognitive effects on individuals, from reduced memory, impaired concentration, and lower decision-making capabilities to decreased language and mathematical abilities.
 A study by Harvard T.H.
 Chan School of Public Health’s Centre for Health and the Global Environment, SUNY Upstate Medical University, and Syracuse University found that individuals who work in well-ventilated offices with below-average levels of air pollutants perform cognitively better than those who work in environments with average levels of indoor air pollution.
-The pollutants they focused on were volatile organic compounds (VOCs), which are typically found in higher concentrations indoors.
+The pollutants they first focused on were volatile organic compounds (VOCs), which are typically found in higher concentrations indoors.
 These compounds are emitted from interior products and building materials such as furniture, plastics, wallpapers, cleaning materials, carpeting, copy machines, synthetic fragrances, and thirdhand tobacco smoke.

 For the study, participants working in three different office conditions were compared:

 - Normal (conventional work environment with high VOC concentrations)